gravitee-io/gravitee-api-management/docs/management-configuration-portal-pages.md

-# Portal pages
+# Portal Pages

-At this date, four types of document are supported :
+Currently, we support four types of documentation:

-* Swagger/OpenApi
+* Swagger/OpenApi.
-* Markdown (MD)
+* Markdown (MD).
-* AsciiDoc
+* AsciiDoc.
-* AsyncApi
+* AsyncApi.

-By default, portal pages are in staging mode and will be visible to administrator or users with management portal roles.
+By default, portal pages are in staging mode and will be visible to administrators and users with management portal roles.

-To make documentation visible for all users, you can switch on the *published* button.
+To make documentation visible for all users, switch on the *published* button.
-Portal pages will be accessible from the *DOCUMENTATION* main section.
+Portal pages can be accessed from the main *DOCUMENTATION* section.

-You can set a page to be a *homepage* by clicking on the *house* button.
-Portal homepage will be visible in the Portal landing page.
+You can set the *homepage* by clicking on the *house* button.
+The portal homepage will be visible in the portal landing page.

 You can also configure a page by clicking on the *settings* button.
-Page's configuration let you fetch page's content from an external resource such as Git repositories, or HTTP urls.
+Within this section, the page will fetch and pull in content from an external resource such as Git repositories, or HTTP URLs.

-(+) button let you create a new documentation page.
+To create a new page of documentation, click the (+) button.

-Another possibility is to add a whole directory.
-Click on the link at the top of the screen and import a directory.
+You can also add an entire directory.
+Click the link at the top of the screen to import a directory.
-If this directory contains a gravitee descriptor (a file named `.gravitee.json`) we will add the content according to the descriptor.
+If this directory contains a gravitee descriptor (a file named `.gravitee.json`), we will add the content according to the descriptor.

-Here is a descriptor sample :
+Here is a descriptor sample:
 ```json
 {
   "version": 1,